Best Android Antivirus 2023: Our TOP 5 Antivirus-Scanners

 - Call blocker (ability to block specific or unknown numbers)

-- Privacy advisor (security center for examining what data apps are collecting on your device and what permissions they've been granted)
+- Privacy advisor (review which data apps collect and which permissions they've been granted)

 - Wi-Fi advisor/scanner (assessment of how secure/vulnerable a Wi-Fi network is)